Go To Top

 • Smaller settlement: If you receive a smaller settlement, like the $5,000 outlined in our example above, it shouldn’t impact your tax rate.
 It will be taxed as income but at your current rate of 15%.

-However, since you are not an employee of the insurance company, they will issue a 1099 instead of a W-2, which means you're taxed as a self-employed person instead of an employee.
+However, since you are not an insurance company employee, they will issue a 1099 instead of a W-2, which means you're taxed as a self-employed person instead of an employee.
 Because of this, you will be responsible for the employer's part of Social Security and Medicare taxes.
 The tax rate for Medicare and Social Security will run about 15.3%.

-• Large settlement: If you receive a large settlement that represents several years of income all at once, you will most likely end up being taxed at a higher rate than you usually pay.
+• Large settlement: If you receive a large settlement representing several years of income all at once, you will most likely be taxed at a higher rate than you usually pay.

 For example, at $37,000 a year, you'd be taxed at a 15% rate.
 However, if you receive three years of lost wages in your settlement -- you're now paying taxes on $111,000, which puts you in the 28% bracket.
 You'll also have to pay Social Security and Medicare taxes on the insurance settlement money.

-• Settlement with a lawyer involved: If you had to get a lawyer involved (which is not uncommon) your piece of the pie will grow smaller while your tax bill gets bigger.
+• Settlement with a lawyer involved: If you had to get a lawyer involved (which is not uncommon), your piece of the pie would grow smaller while your tax bill got bigger.

-Even though your lawyer (working on contingency) will take roughly one-third of your settlement, you will be responsible for taxes on the entire settlement amount in addition to paying the Social Security and Medicare taxes.
+Even though your lawyer (working on contingency) will take roughly one-third of your settlement, you will be responsible for taxes on the entire settlement amount and paying the Social Security and Medicare taxes.

 In our example, your lost wages are $5,000, so you will be taxed at the 15% rate, plus 15.3% for Medicare and Social Security.
 Assuming that your attorney earns one-third of your entire settlement, the calculation looks like this: